-Gregory Fleming recently won a Prime Minister’s Scholarship to South Korea – a fitting award for a student who wants to travel the world after completing his Bachelor of Commerce in Accounting and Finance.
+In 2019, Gregory Fleming won a Prime Minister’s Scholarship to South Korea – a fitting award for a student who wants to travel the world after completing his Bachelor of Commerce in Accounting and Finance.

 “During the trip, I will visit local universities, go on field trips and engage in a different culture, while developing an idea of a product that New Zealand could produce and market to South Korea,” he says.

-Gregory wants to work in business, both locally and globally, and says he expects his degree to assist him in becoming part of a professional body that can take him around the world.
+Gregory, who’s set to be the Lincoln University Students’ Association President in 2021, wants to work in business, both locally and globally.
+He says he expects his degree to assist him in becoming part of a professional body that can take him around the world.

 “I’m also interested in the social enterprise space and the course material will help me if I pursue entrepreneurship.”

 The degree he has chosen particularly impresses him because of the combined accounting and finance components within the one major.

 “I am interested in becoming a Chartered Accountant or a Chartered Financial Analyst and with this degree, I don’t have to decide until after I graduate,” he says.
 “I can learn two disciplines and then choose what I want to do once I am in the workplace.

 “Lincoln has lots of choices, especially in the commerce area, including some majors that aren’t available at other universities.”

 Gregory enjoys the practical skills that he’s learning as part of the programme, as they allows him to gain an understanding of what it will be like to work in the industry.